izawartka/gta2-seuko-mod/README.md

 ## Contact & Support

-- [Seuko mod project discord server](https://discord.gg/crwjQCXRCA) (for support and discussions regarding this mod)
+- [seuko mod project discord server](https://discord.gg/crwjQCXRCA) (for support and discussions regarding this mod)
 - [h0x91b's discord server](https://discord.gg/7y2Y4Z3) (for general GTA2 modding discussions)

 ## Building

 Coming soon...

+## Support

+If you like this mod and want to support its development, you can donate via [PayPal](https://www.paypal.me/maseuko) :)

 ## Credits